OpenNebula/docs/source/user/virtual_resource_management/vm_guide.rst

     $ onetemplate instantiate 6 /tmp/file
     VM ID: 1

 The same options to create new templates can be used to be merged with an existing one.
-See the above table, or execute 'onetemplate instantiate –help' for a complete reference.
+See the above table, or execute 'onetemplate instantiate -help' for a complete reference.

 .. code::